-Votes determine which fuzzy-faced finalist wins $20,000 for himself and $5,000 for his charity-

 (View the Interactive News Release)

-STERLING, Ill., Sept.
-7, 2023 /PRNewswire/ — Yuri Williams from Los Angeles, started his charity A Future Superhero after his mother passed away from cancer.
-His work with disabled and seriously ill children is a tribute to the positive impact his mother had on his life.
-His efforts include traveling to all 50 states and organizing events like toy drives, backpack giveaways, and personalized visits — all dressed as different superheroes.
-Men’s grooming leader Wahl is rewarding Yuri’s ability to combine good grooming with goodwill, and has chosen him as a finalist in the Wahl ‘Benevolent Beards’ Contest.
-Public votes will now decide if Yuri wins the Grand Prize of $20,000 for himself, and $5,000 for his charity.
+STERLING, Ill. , Sept.
+7, 2023 /PRNewswire/ — Shawn Standley from Talkeetna, AK, is a professional artist who supports his charity, Denali Arts Council, as treasurer.
+The organization helps the entire community, but especially kids, in the rural Alaskan village explore opportunities for artistic expression, something they often lack in school due to low funding for art programs.
+Men’s grooming leader Wahl is rewarding Standley’s ability to combine good grooming with goodwill, and has chosen him as a finalist in the Wahl ‘Benevolent Beards’ Contest.
+Public votes will now decide if Standley wins the Grand Prize of $20,000 for himself, and $5,000 for his charity.
 He’ll also be crowned the new ‘Wahl Man of the Year,’ a moniker that boasts a bearded brotherhood spanning 16 years.

-To vote for Yuri Williams as the Most ‘Benevolent Beard’ in America, visit
+To vote for Shawn Standley as the Most ‘Benevolent Beard’ in America, visit https://bit.ly/WahlBenevolentBeards.

 The other finalists include (in no order):